medic/medic-docs/development/db-schema.md

 The `type` property of contactable records depends on the version of Medic you are running:
  - If you are running 3.7 or later you get to [configure your contact hierarchy](https://github.com/medic/medic-docs/blob/master/configuration/app-settings.md#configuring-the-contact-hierarchy), and the `type` of contactables is `contact`, and the configured type is in the `contact_type` property.
  - In earlier versions the type depended on hierarchical location of the contact.
-There are 3 hard coded place types: `district_hospital`, `health_centre` and `clinic` and one person type `people`.
+There are 3 hard coded place types: `district_hospital`, `health_centre` and `clinic` and one people type `person`.
 These place names are often meaningless (hence the configurable contact hierarchy in later versions) to the configured project, and are textually (ie in the UI not in data structures) renamed to mean other things.
 For example, as `clinic` is the lowest level it is often used to represent a family.

 ### Places